jeffsikes/mastodon-featured-profiles/README.md

 I wanted to learn about Mastodon - how to authenticate, how to pull data down, how to display it in a format that makes sense.

-It's not production ready.
-This is just a local development toy.

 You can use it however you want.

 ### How to start